aforoughi1/IntelligentOne/README.md

 #### Forecasting Earning Surprises

 Many analysts produce earnings estimates for publicly listed companies.
-The consensus earnings estimate represents the average of these individual forecasts.
-Share prices can move significantly when there are earnings surprises—such as when actual reported earnings differ markedly from the consensus.
+The **consensus earnings estimate** represents the average of these individual forecasts.
+Share prices can move significantly when there are **earnings surprises**—such as when actual reported earnings differ markedly from the consensus.

-To determine whether a stock should be classified as Buy, Sell, or Hold, we apply Single Spectrum Analysis (SSA) to forecast the likelihood of earnings surprises.
+To determine whether a stock should be classified as **Buy**, **Sell**, or **Hold**, we apply **Single Spectrum Analysis** (SSA) to forecast the likelihood of earnings surprises.
 Our findings show that past earnings (EPS), current analyst forecasts, and the discrepancies between the two are among the most critical features for predicting future earnings outcomes.

 ![image](/images/IntelligentOneEarningSurprises.png)

 ### The Model Builder

-The ML model builder is a configurable console application that implements our Modelling Methodology.
+The **ML model builder** is a configurable console application that implements our Modelling Methodology.
 It creates a dedicated factory for each financial instrument and leverages AutoML.Net to build, train, and evaluate the most suitable model for each technical indicator.

-Our Modelling Methodology employs a template-based design pattern to streamline and standardize the implementation of various ML tasks.
+Our **Modelling Methodology** employs a **template-based design pattern** to streamline and standardize the implementation of various ML tasks.

-Accurate feature selection plays a critical role in determining the quality and performance of the machine learning algorithms.
+Accurate **feature selection** plays a critical role in determining the quality and performance of the machine learning algorithms.

 ![The MlBuilder](/images/IntelligentOneScreenshot25.png)